 - Embed diversity, inclusion and belonging concepts into your objectives - consider how you will positively impact the people and team around you.
 This can be a diversity-specific goal or demonstrated through the approach you will take to achieve an organizational goal.

 - Set realistic due dates – goal duration may be a month, quarter, semester, year or more.

 Once goals are identified, the employee must enter their goals in Workday and submit them for review and approval by their manager.
 Once goals are approved, additional edits can be made in Workday by both the employee and manager.
 Managers must review the entered goals and approve them in Workday in order for the Set Goals phase to be completed.

-- Setting Goals and Expectations
+- Session - Setting Goals & Expectations for Managers

 Questions related to setting goals should be submitted via an inquiry – select “Talent Management/Workplace Learning” as the topic.